RedHandTech/Speedy/README.md

 ##### Examples

-**NOTE:** The following example assume an MVVM environment.
+**NOTE:** The following examples assume an MVVM environment.
 Speedy is particulary useful when adopting MVVM.

 ###### Creating Values